- Cards: 79 cards for game play and divination, plus 1 blank card

-Although full of attractions, the midway section at Pennyland Amusement Park became famous for its fortune tellers, despite the prognosticators being pretty recognizable from their early shift at the ice cream cart.
+This tarot deck brings back the cards used at the Pennyland Amusement Park in the turn of the 20th century.
+Although full of attractions, the midway section at Pennyland became famous for its fortune tellers, despite the prognosticators being pretty recognizable from their early shift at the ice cream cart.
 None of the fortune tellers working at the park had any experience in predicting the future, but they all relied on the Pennyland Handbook of Cartomancy provided to them by the park.

 Now you can own the same cards that they used at Pennyland, in a reproduction that recreates all of the wear and tear and idiosyncrasies of the original decks used at the park, and with hopefully all of the same good luck and good fun.